cdeutsch/MonoTouch.Dialog-PickerElement/README.md

 ## Differences from Clancey version ##

+* Added a DateTime Picker that functions consitantly with the generic Picker.
+* Highlights the row you are showing the picker for and scrolls it into focus to avoid the picker hiding the row.
 * Updated it to hide the keyboard or picker when selecting different cells to edit.
 * Actually has a sample of how to use it. ;)
 * Independent DisplayMember and ValueMember